Outside of the sleeping and toilet training routines we’ve outlined, there’s a few extra items you’ll want to have.

 You’ll find yourself contemplating what to feed a puppy and there’re so many options it can be overwhelming!
 It’s important to know that puppies grow 20 times faster than adult dogs, so require nutrient-dense food to help them grow.
 You may want to feed wet.
 Dry, or a mixture of both.
 Any of these choices are suitable for a puppy, but it’s important to choose a high-quality food that is complete and free from grains and artificial colours or preservatives.

 Pooch & Mutt’s Puppy Complete Superfood is a dry dog food made with 48% chicken.
 The kibble contains prebiotics to aid digestion, salmon oil & zinc for healthy skin & coat and chamomile & l-tryptophan for behaviour.
 Our wet food cartons are suitable for dogs of all ages.
-Chicken & Ocean Fish is a great option for puppies, as fish is rich in Omega 3!
 The wet food cartons can be fed alongside Puppy Complete Superfood.